appwrite/rfc/019-multi-storage-support.md

 **What problem are you trying to solve?**

 By default, Appwrite uses a docker volume to store the user's files which restricts the user to only one choice of storage.
-It also makes the user's application incompatible to deploy to mordern day platforms like [Heroku](https://www.heroku.com/).
+It also makes the user's application incompatible to deploy to modern day platforms like [Heroku](https://www.heroku.com/).
-Therefore, a need for storage adpaters to support multiple storage services is required.
+Therefore, a need for storage adapters to support multiple storage services is required.
-By implementing storage adapters for backblaze and Linode , the users will now have a choice to choose from a different storage service with a freedom to deploy to mordern day platforms such as [Heroku](https://www.heroku.com/).
+By implementing storage adapters for backblaze and Linode , the users will now have a choice to choose from a different storage service with a freedom to deploy to modern day platforms such as [Heroku](https://www.heroku.com/).
 Hence, making the platform agnostic.

 <!--
 What problem are you trying to solve?
 Explain the context or background in which this problem exists.